Royal London Asset Management Ltd. Has $5.16 Million Stock Position in Conagra Brands, Inc. (NYSE:CAG)

 Analysts Set New Price Targets

 CAG has been the topic of several recent research reports.
+Evercore ISI increased their price target on Conagra Brands from $40.00 to $42.00 and gave the stock an “outperform” rating in a report on Thursday, December 29th.
+UBS Group increased their price target on Conagra Brands from $41.00 to $45.00 and gave the stock a “buy” rating in a report on Friday, January 6th.
 TheStreet upgraded Conagra Brands from a “c+” rating to a “b-” rating in a report on Friday, October 28th.
 Exane BNP Paribas initiated coverage on Conagra Brands in a report on Tuesday, November 15th.
 They issued an “outperform” rating on the stock.
-BNP Paribas initiated coverage on Conagra Brands in a report on Tuesday, November 15th.
-They issued an “outperform” rating and a $42.00 price target on the stock.
-Stifel Nicolaus increased their price target on Conagra Brands from $35.00 to $44.00 in a report on Friday, January 6th.
-Finally, Evercore ISI raised their target price on Conagra Brands from $40.00 to $42.00 and gave the company an “outperform” rating in a report on Thursday, December 29th.
+Finally, Royal Bank of Canada increased their price target on Conagra Brands from $35.00 to $38.00 and gave the stock a “sector perform” rating in a report on Friday, January 6th.
 One analyst has rated the stock with a sell rating, six have issued a hold rating and five have given a buy rating to the stock.
 According to data from MarketBeat, the stock presently has an average rating of “Hold” and an average target price of $40.45.

 Conagra Brands Profile